 As the series comes to a close tonight, TCM is showing five international productions featuring Arabs, Muslims, and, huh, Josephine Baker.
 Those offer depictions of Arabs and Muslims as people dealing with “people issues”; those characters’ ethnicity and religion thus become less important to the narrative than, say, their sense of ethics (or lack thereof) and the situations in which they find themselves.

 An American immigrant (or “expat,” take your pick) in France, Josephine Baker was given opportunities supposedly denied her in the United States.
 Watching Princess Tam Tam (1936), one has the right to wonder about how good those opportunities actually were, at least on the big screen.
 The film is a must-see merely because the legendary Baker – as a Tunisian (!) shepherd passing for royalty – is in it.
-The highly likable Albert Préjean co-stars.
+The personable Albert Préjean co-stars.

 Gillo Pontecorvo’s La battaglia di Algeri / The Battle of Algiers (1966) caused a furore upon its release, a mere four years after Algeria became officially independent from France following a bloody war that may have left as many as one million Algerians dead.
 Pontecorvo’s film is so effective, in fact, that it was banned in France for five years.
 Additionally, the Pentagon and the U.S. State Department reportedly had American military personnel watch the movie at the time of the U.S. invasion of Iraq, though considering the bloody mess that country has become those guys clearly didn’t learn any lessons from the film.